ohmyzsh/ohmyzsh/README.md

 ## Advanced Topics

-If you're the type that likes to get their hands dirty (and break stuff), these sections might resonate.
+If you're the type that likes to get their hands dirty, these sections might resonate.

 ### Advanced Installation